bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ## COMFORTABLE HANGING WITH SOCIALLY, COMFORTABLE REPORTING TO

-### Mark Zuckerberg once said that he tries to hire people that A. he'd be comfortable hanging with socially and B. he’d be comfortable reporting to if the roles were reversed.
+### Mark Zuckerberg once said that he tries to hire people that A. he'd be comfortable hanging with socially and B. he'd be comfortable reporting to if the roles were reversed.
 You don't have to be friends with everybody, but you should at least enjoy working with them.
 And if you don't have that, you should at least deeply respect them.
 But again, if you don't want to spend a lot of time around people you should trust your instincts about that.

 ## GIVE ABOUT 10% OF COMPANY TO FIRST TEN EMPLOYEES